 The main objective of the game

-The primary objective of a Badugi player is to win the pot amount on the table by either betting other players out of the game or by emerging the winner in the showdown phase of the game.
+The primary objective of a Badugi poker is to win the pot amount on the table by either betting other players out of the game or by emerging the winner in the showdown phase of the game.
 This objective remains the same whether you’re playing Badugi in an online casino such as Bet365 or an offline one.
-(Just a reminded – Do ask for your Bet365 bonus if you play there!).
-The easiest way to increase your profits in Badugi is by using the right strategies for bloating up the pot whenever you get a good hand and avoiding betting anything when you get a mediocre or poor hands.
+(Just a reminder – Do ask for your Bet365 bonus if you play there!).
+The easiest way to increase your profits in Badugi is by using the right strategies for bloating up the pot whenever you get a good hand and avoiding betting anything when you get a mediocre or poor hand.

 The structure of the game

 Badugi is normally played with a maximum limit of eight players.
 The reason why you can’t have more than eight players in this game is because the active players get more cards (as draws), so having nine players playing may exhaust the deck a little too soon.
 Badugi is mostly played using the fixed limit betting structure, with the blinds system (rather than the ante system).

 Badugi tables in an offline or online casino environment, for instance as in case of Bet365, can be distinguished based on the betting stakes applicable to them.
 On a side note, you can also use your Bet365 bonus if you choose to play Badugi poker at that portal.
 So, if you come across a £ 10 / £ 20 Badugi table, it would mean that it features a small bet amount of £ 10 and a big bet amount of £ 20.
 The blinds applicable at such a table would normally be £ 5 as the small blind and £ 10 as the big blind.

 The lower betting limit or the small bets come into play before the draw of the cards and after the first draw.
 On the other hand, the higher betting limit or big bets come into play after the second and third draws.